CostyGeorge/LMIC-node_Sensor-for-Helium-Network/README.md

 <img src="images/pio4.png" width="800">

 That’s all the changes required to get a working sample.
+Compile and upload to your board.

 You should open the `LMIC-node.cpp` file.
 This section is where the payload is assembled.
 Make note of the sensor variables and their corresponding number for the Tago.io setup.

 <img src="images/pio6.png" width="800">